Two-generated algebras and standard-form congruence: Homogenizations

 One could now prove Theorem \ref{hclass} in a manner analogous to Theorem \ref{classification}, that is, by considering ring-theoretic properties of the algebras.
 However, we take a different approach here by considering prime ideals.
 This will allow us to apply Theorem \ref{classification} to this situation.

 Just as each domain of the form \eqref{form} can be represented as a skew polynomial ring over $\K[y]$, so can each domain of the form \eqref{hform} be represented as a skew polynomial ring over $\K[y,z]$ (or $\K[x,z]$).
 In these cases we can completely determine the prime ideals.
 In the case that $A$ is not a domain, we can partially describe the prime ideals of $H$.
-The following is an immediate corollary of \cite{essreg}, Proposition 2.5.